Category Archives: Horror

 The film is divided into four short stories explaining the circumstances surrounding the individual inhabitants.

-All of the stories were originally written, and subsequently scripted, by Robert Bloch.
+All of the stories were initially written and later adapted into scripts by Robert Bloch.

 Below is a summary, review, and rating of each vignette.